ibireme/yyjson/doc/API.md

 # Text Processing

 ## Character Encoding
-This library only supports UTF-8 encoding without BOM, as specified in [RFC 8259](https://datatracker.ietf.org/doc/html/rfc8259#section-8.1):
+By default, this library supports UTF-8 encoding without a BOM, as specified in [RFC 8259](https://datatracker.ietf.org/doc/html/rfc8259#section-8.1):

 > JSON text exchanged between systems that are not part of a closed ecosystem MUST be encoded using UTF-8.
 > Implementations MUST NOT add a byte order mark (U+FEFF) to the beginning of a networked-transmitted JSON text.

-By default, yyjson performs strict UTF-8 encoding validation on input strings.
+This library performs strict UTF-8 encoding validation on input strings by default.
 If an invalid character is encountered, an error will be reported.

+To allow a BOM, use the `YYJSON_READ_ALLOW_BOM` or `YYJSON_READ_ALLOW_EXT_WHITESPACE` flags.

-You can use `YYJSON_READ_ALLOW_INVALID_UNICODE` and `YYJSON_WRITE_ALLOW_INVALID_UNICODE` flags to allow invalid Unicode encoding.
-However, please note that if you enable these flags, the resulting values from yyjson may contain invalid characters, which could be used by other code and introduce security risks.
+To allow invalid Unicode encoding, use the `YYJSON_READ_ALLOW_INVALID_UNICODE` and `YYJSON_WRITE_ALLOW_INVALID_UNICODE` flags. **Note:** Enabling these flags may result in yyjson producing values that contain invalid characters, which could be processed by other code and potentially introduce security risks.

-You can use `yyjson_set_str_noesc(yyjson_val *val, bool noesc)` or `yyjson_mut_set_str_noesc(yyjson_mut_val *val, bool noesc)` to mark a string as not needing to be escaped during JSON writing.
-This will make string writing faster and preserve the original string bytes.
+To mark a string as not requiring escaping during JSON writing, use `yyjson_set_str_noesc(yyjson_val *val, bool noesc)` or `yyjson_mut_set_str_noesc(yyjson_mut_val *val, bool noesc)`.
+This can improve string-writing performance and preserve the original string bytes.

 ## NUL Character
 This library supports the `NUL` character (also known as the `null terminator`, or Unicode `U+0000`, ASCII `\0`) inside strings.